naofumi0115/PAV-Training/exercises/tut2.md

 > You can find another `combo` like [AMPP](http://ampps.com/downloads), [MAMP](https://www.mamp.info/en/downloads/), LAMP, etc

+> In this training, we will not go dive into `Apache`.
+I you want to understand more about Apache [here](https://www.hostinger.com/tutorials/what-is-apache).
 ### Build a login page and use the session to keep the login information.

 1. Create a directory to host our web application.